-Bright Light, Sonic Boom As Likely Meteor Streaks Across Southern Michigan
+Bright Light, Sonic Boom As Meteor Streaks Across Southern Michigan

-Michigan residents got a surprise Tuesday night when a suspected meteor punched through the clouds with an explosive flash and powerful enough to register on seismic instruments.
+Michigan residents got a surprise Tuesday night when a meteor punched through the clouds with an explosive flash.
+It was powerful enough to register on seismic instruments.

-At about 8:05 p.m.
-ET, dash cams and security video caught the object as it streaked toward a northern suburb of Detroit, not far from the Canadian border.
-The U.S. Geological Survey, which has labeled it a meteorite impact, says it measured magnitude 2.0 on the agency's instruments and hit about five miles west northwest of New Haven.
+About 8:05 p.m.
+ET, dashcams and security video caught the object as it streaked toward a northern suburb of Detroit, not far from the Canadian border.
+The U.S. Geological Survey, which has labeled the event a meteorite impact, says it measured magnitude 2.0 on the agency's instruments and hit about 5 miles west northwest of New Haven.

 Social media postings indicate that it was seen as far away as Traverse City and Chicago.
 Some reported homes shaken by the explosion.